frePPLe/frepple/doc/developer-guide/user-interface/creating-an-extension-app.rst

    .. code-block:: Python

       ...
       registerAttribute(
           "freppledb.input.models.Item",  # Class we are extending
           [
               (
                   "attribute_1",  # Field name in the database _("first attribute"),  # Human readable label of the field "number",  # Type of the field.
                   True,  # Is the field editable?
                   True,  # Should the field be visible by default?
-              ),
+              )
           ],
       )
       ...

    | This file only declares the model structure.
-The actual table will be created in a
+The actual database field will be
-     later step.
+     created in a following step.

 #. | **Define the database models**:
    | The file **models.py** describes new database models.